ad1mohan/ad1mohan-docker-images/README.md

 # docker-images
-This repo contains all my custom docker images
+This repository contains all my custom repositories.